Can We Overcome the Failure of Carbon Offsets?

-Understanding China’s Green Energy Investment in the Context of Global Energy Development
+Understanding China’s Green Energy Investment in Global Energy Development

 China has been among the top leaders in green energy growth in the past twenty years.
 Chinese investment in its domestic green energy development has kept a stunning pace for long time.
 As International Energy Agency (IEA) puts it in World Energy Investment 2025 report, China’s investment in low emission electricity increases from USD 123.3 billion in 2015 to USD 365.24 billion in 2024, 2-3 times of European Union’s investment in the same area, respectively.
 In addition, Chinese companies and financial corporations have invested hundreds of billions of dollars in the low carbon energy manufacturing and deployment across the globe, especially in dozens of middle and low-income countries since November 2021, when green energy investment, as a national strategy, became the priority for the Belt Road Initiative.
 Will Chinese overseas green investment dominate the international green energy investment and trade?
 Has the vast Chinese green energy investment transformed the trajectory of its energy system from more fossil fuels dominated situation towards the one with less dependence on fossil fuels?
 Let us evaluate the relevance and significance of China’s investment both domestically and internationally in the context of global energy investment in the past two decades.